gonodono/hex-grid/README.md

 mutators.

-A custom collection is used here because of the unusual coordinate system, which is actually not unique to this library, but which I can't really expect anyone to keep track of in their heads, especially since the valid coordinate pairs change depending on which lines are inset.
+A custom collection is used here because of the unusual coordinate system, which is actually not unique to this library, but which I can't really expect users to keep track of on their own, especially since the valid coordinate pairs change depending on which lines are inset.
 Further information on `Grid` and its properties can be found on [its wiki page][grid-wiki]

 Lastly here, the `getHexShape()` function shown in the `border()` modifer in the